Sushil Datta: Career

 Sudhir Mishra's critically acclaimed and awarded Hazaaron Khwaishein Aisi (2003) came next where Datta took on the mantle of executive producer.
 In the first six months the film travelled to twelve film festivals e.g. Turkey, Estonia, River to River (Florence), Berlin, Edinburgh, Washington, Goa, Bite The Mango (Bradford), Commonwealth (Manchester), India (Los Angeles), Dallas, and Pacific Rim (California) where it was equally praised by critics and audience both.

-In 2004 the husband wife duo of Himalya & Bhagyashree asked him to take on the dual responsibility of directing and executing the production of their acclaimed TV serial Kagaz Ki Kashtti which ran on Sahara TV for 204 episodes.
+In 2004 the husband wife duo of Himalaya & Bhagyashree asked him to take on the dual responsibility of directing and executing the production of their acclaimed TV serial Kagaz Ki Kashtti which ran on Sahara TV for 204 episodes.

 Soon after, Datta joined UTV, United Television Software, as head of production.
 During his tenure there, he supervised the production of many popular shows like Bhabhi (Star Plus), Shararat (Star Plus), Kehta Hai Dil (Star Plus), Shakalaka Boom Boom (Star Plus), Meher (DD National), Cry Telethon (Sony TV), Special Squad (Star One), Business Bytes (BBC), Back To Floor (BBC), Stuntmen of Bollywood (National Geographic Channel) and many more for Hungama TV.

 Apart from being an active film maker, Datta is also deeply interested in training and teaching newcomers to the film and television industry.
 As a result he was appointed by Balaji Telefilms' ICE (Institute of Creative Excellence) as a subject matter expert.

 Currently he is working as director of City Pulse Institute of Film and Television (CPIFT) where he has directed two short films – Aakhiri Padaav and Nirmal Bharat Abhiyan.
 From CPIFT he moved to Asian Academy of Film and Television (Marwah Studios), Noida as Dean, Media Education and Industry Interface and later to GNA University as Dean of Faculty of Film & Television.
 At GNA University he created and organized the successful three-day-long first Punjab film festival at Jalandhar which was attended by many renowned personalities of Punjabi cinema, music and television.

 Currently he serves as the Dean of Faculty of Mass Communication and Media Technology at Shree Guru Gobind Singh Tricentenary University, also known as SGT University, Gurugram.
 The Mass Communication faculty at SGT University is a vibrant faculty with top-of-the-line production facilities including television studios, shooting Floors, PCR, MCR and a host of cameras and audio equipment.

 He is a member of Film Writers Association, Mumbai and Western India Cinematographers' Association (W.I.C.A), Mumbai.

-He served on the jury of short film The Unassailable-2014 organized by Kadi Sarva Vishwavidyalaya.
+He served on the jury of short film The Unassailable (2014) organized by Kadi Sarva Vishwavidyalaya.